 One common problem with hypothyroidism is a poor T4-T3 conversion.
 As we have discussed, the thyroid produces 93% T4 and then the T4 travels into the liver for conversion to T3 and reverse T3.

 The gut converts the other 20% of T4-T3.
 T4 is inactive and cannot perform the normal thyroid function.
 It must be converted to T3 to be used by the cells.
 Here are possible scenarios of why someone would have normal T4 but low T3:

-1. Liver Problems: If the liver is sluggish than it will not be able to convert the normal 60% of T4-T3 by the 5’deiodinase enzymes.
+1. Liver Problems: If the liver is sluggish, then it will not be able to convert the normal 60% of T4-T3 by the 5’deiodinase enzymes.
 This will result in lower T3 levels.
-A sluggish liver could be due to a liver disease, an infection like Hep C, a toxic body, nutrient deficiencies, methylation and glutathione problems, etc (7, 8).
+A sluggish liver could be due to a liver disease, an infection like Hep C, a toxic body, nutrient deficiencies, methylation, and glutathione problems, etc (7, 8).

 2. High Stress: When someone has high stress or trauma they will often overproduce rT3. rT3 is inactive and it functions to slow the body down (thyroid has a speeding up effect) which is necessary in times of stress or trauma for the body to heal.

 Chronic stress can drive rT3 up for a prolonged period of time which results in less T3 activity with the cell and a functional hypothyroidism (11, 12).
 Low selenium and zinc can also drive up rT3 levels.
 Other causes of high rT3 may include iron-deficiency anemia and low B12 (13, 14, 15).